dotnet/maui-samples/README.md

 ## WINUI3

-Currently WinUI3 only compiles in the IDE and does not work with `dotnet`.
-You will need to open the HelloWinUI3.sln in Visual Studio 16.10 Public Preview.
+Currently WinUI3 requires build and deploy.
+You will need to open the HelloWinUI3.sln with the latest preview of Visual Studio 2019 16.10.

 ## .NET MAUI